thecapo/ticketViewer2019/README.md

       - DRY out the code

   #### Challenges
     ● The zendesk api can only display 100 tickets at a time.
 It has different endpoint to access it.
 It is really a challenge figuring how to access the other endpoint.
 I was able to make it a bit dynamic but I have to manually type it in the browser.
-The links are just good for two endpoint (200 tickets)
+The links (previous and next 100 batches) are just good for two endpoint (200 tickets)

   #### Learnings
     ● Improved in uploading to github.
-Does not do 'git commit -am' because it uploads everything.
+Cautious with 'git commit -am' because it uploads everything.
     ● In github I am cautious in using 'git push origin -f' almost lost everything.
     ● Learned more about testing.
     ● Found a new gem 'vcr'